 The Company is exposed to foreign exchange risk when it undertakes transactions and holds assets and liabilities denominated in foreign currencies other than its functional currencies.
-The functional currency of the Company and WGY is CAD.
-The functional currency of all intermediate holding companies is USD.
+The functional currency of the Company's Canadian entities is Canadian dollar.
+The functional currency of all intermediate holding companies and Bolivian companies is USD.
 The Company currently does not engage in foreign exchange currency hedging.
-The Company's exposure to foreign exchange risk that could affect net income is summarized as follows:
+The sensitivity of the Company's net income due the exchange rates of the Canadian dollar against the United States dollar and Bolivianos as at June 30, 2023 is summarized as follows: